top of page

 Portsmouth Climate Action Plan - Next Steps

-• Save the Date: Thursday, December 5, 2024, 6:30-8:00 pm, Levenson Room, Portsmouth Library.
+• Event Details: (Click through for the poster) Thursday, December 5, 2024, 6:30-8:00 pm, Levenson Room, Portsmouth Library.

 • Sponsors: Seacoast Climate Action Now/Portsmouth Climate Action/Transportation and Climate Action Group in partnership with the Portsmouth Library and Portsmouth Sustainability Committee.